 The chikungunya virus, a type of alphavirus, causes chikungunya fever, a mosquito-borne sickness.
-Aedes aegypti and Aedes albopictus mosquitos are the predominant chikungunya vectors throughout Asia and the Indian Ocean islands.
-In 1952, the virus was first detected in Tanzania.
+The mosquitoes (Aedes aegypti and Aedes albopictus) are the predominant chikungunya vectors throughout Asia and the Indian Ocean islands.
+In 1952, the virus was first detected in Tanzania [1].
 It's been linked to a series of outbreaks in several nations since then.
 The virus has been detected in Africa, Southeast Asia, and India, among other places.
 Several countries in the affected regions are reporting sporadic instances regularly.
-Chikungunya is now found in over a hundred countries throughout the world.[1]

-Chikungunya is a mosquito-borne virus that was first detected in 1952 in southern Tanzania after an outbreak.
-It's an RNA virus that belongs to the alphavirus genus of the Togaviridae family.[2]
+Chikungunya is now found in over a hundred countries throughout the world.
+Chikungunya is an RNA virus that belongs to the alphavirus genus of the Togaviridae family.[2]
 The term "chikungunya" is derived from a Kimakonde expression that means "to become distorted," & alludes to joint pain sufferers' bent posture (arthralgia).
 Chikungunya fever is a febrile illness that can afflict anyone of any age and is usually self-limiting.
 Epidemic peaks tend to diminish as population immunity improves because CHIKV infection gives long-term protection.[3]